Keio University

 Detailed search items draw out new interests

-The reason we provided such seemingly excessively detailed buttons is that we believe records of the war dead linked to events users have heard or seen in classes, textbooks, or news will add depth to existing knowledge and provide an opportunity to think about war.
-The inclusion of various information such as clubs is for the same reason; we hope that some kind of connection between the user and the war dead will trigger a broadening of interest.
+The reason we provided such seemingly excessively detailed buttons is that we believe records of the war dead linked to events users have heard or seen in classes, textbooks, news, etc., will add depth to existing knowledge and provide an opportunity to think about war.
+The inclusion of various information such as clubs is for the same reason; we hope for an expansion of interest triggered by some kind of connection between the user and the war dead.

 Content that Generates Awareness

 Now, I have introduced two digital contents.
-The ideal of the Keio History Museum is to be a place of awareness and learning for all visitors, regardless of whether they are Keio University affiliates.
+The ideal for the Keio History Museum is to be a place of awareness and learning for all users, regardless of whether they are affiliated with Keio University.
 The two contents introduced this time are thought to have a high affinity with this goal.
-Users will likely find it relatively easy to take an interest in people who share the same birthplace or occupation, and war dead from the same club will not feel like someone else's business.
+Users will likely find it relatively easy to take an interest in people who share the same birthplace or occupation as themselves, and war dead from the same club will not feel like someone else's business.
 Digital content, which can incorporate vast amounts of information, enables an approach that is close to tailor-made for more people.
 We aim to update and enrich the information with these points in mind.

-That said, I would like users to first try out the digital content in various ways without being too formal.
+That said, I would like users to first try out various things using the digital content without being too formal.
 Beyond that, I hope they can gain new insights and memorable experiences.

 *Affiliations and job titles are as of the time of publication.